Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Experiments

-\paragraph{Compared with ChatGPT's direct prediction} Table \ref{tab:Prompt ChatGPT} presents the performance comparison between ChatGPT and our PGIM under the small sample scenario on the two datasets.
-VanillaGPT stands for no prompting, and PromptGPT denotes the selection of Top-N similar manually labeled samples for in-context learning.
-We employ a similar prompt template and utilize the existing training set samples and labels as in-context examples for the MSEA module to select from.
-In addition, inspired by ChatIE\citep{wei2023zero}, we didn't consider the BIO annotation method in the test of the effect of ChatGPT directly predicting named entities, since it's kind of hard for ChatGPT.
+\paragraph{Compared with direct prediction of ChatGPT} Table \ref{tab:Prompt ChatGPT} presents the performance comparison between ChatGPT and PGIM in the few-shot scenario.
+VanillaGPT stands for no prompting, and PromptGPT denotes the selection of top-N similar samples for in-context learning.
+As shown in Appendix \ref{templatephoto}, we employ a similar prompt template and utilize the same predefined artificial samples as in-context examples for the MSEA module to select from.
+But the labels of these samples are replaced by named entities in the text instead of auxiliary knowledge.
+The BIO annotation method is not considered in this experiment because it is a little difficult for ChatGPT.
 Only the complete match will be considered, and only if the entity boundary and entity type are both accurately predicted, we judge it as a correct prediction.

-The results show that the performance of ChatGPT on the MNER task was far from satisfactory, which once again confirms the previous research results on ChatGPT on the NER task\citep{qin2023chatgpt}.
+The results show that the performance of ChatGPT on MNER is far from satisfactory compared with PGIM in the full-shot case, which once again confirms the previous conclusion of ChatGPT on NER \citep{qin2023chatgpt}.
 In other words, when we have enough training samples, only relying on ChatGPT itself will not be able to achieve the desired effect.

-The capability of GPT shines in scenarios where sample data is scarce.
-Due to the in-context learning ability of ChatGPT, ChatGPT can achieve significant performance improvement after learning a small number of carefully selected samples, and its performance increases linearly with the increase of in-context samples.
-This also shows that the prompt method we designed can effectively help ChatGPT adapt to downstream tasks such as MNER.
+The capability of ChatGPT shines in scenarios where sample data are scarce.
+Due to the in-context learning ability of ChatGPT, it can achieve significant performance improvement after learning a small number of carefully selected samples, and its performance increases linearly with the increase of the number of in-context samples.

-We also conducted experiments to evaluate the performance of our PGIM in few-shot case.
+We conduct experiments to evaluate the performance of PGIM in few-shot case.
 For each few-shot experiment, we randomly select 3 sets of training data and train 3 times on each set to obtain the average result.
-The results showed that after 10 prompts, ChatGPT performed better than PGIM in the fs-100 scenario on both datasets.
+The results show that after 10 prompts, ChatGPT performs better than PGIM in the fs-100 scenario on both datasets.
 This suggests that ChatGPT exhibits superior performance when confronted with limited training samples.